-The report, which surveyed 2995 16-93 year-olds including 1,041 16-30 year-olds, combines analysis of a large UK dataset with first-hand experiences and views from young women.
+The report, which surveyed 2995 16 to 93 year olds including 1,041 16 to 30 year olds, combines analysis of a large UK dataset with first-hand experiences and views from young women.
 As one of the young women reported:

 “In my personal experience, I have struggled with both stress and anxiety in part as a result of the sexism I experienced within the workplace.
 I dreaded going to work every morning, and it took its toll on both my mental and physical health, and I became a shell of the person I once was.”